 Stopwatch: Good for interval training.
 Some of the heart rate features are combined with stop watch functionality, but it’s also useful having a simple stop watch feature, which any decent HRM should include.

-The Best Heart Rate Monitors (the top category picks)
+The Best Heart Rate Monitors By Category

-Best Bang For Your Buck Heart Rate Monitor Pick
+Best Bang For Buck

-While this classic style heart rate monitor won’t impress anyone with it’s display, bland design, and uncomfortable strap, it wins in terms of performance, features, and cost.
-If you want a full functional heart rate monitor ONLY (minus fancy features, activity tracking, etc) with all the important heart rate measuring stats and an AFFORDABLE price of $60 USD, the classic Polar FT7 can’t be beat.
+While this classic style heart rate monitor won’t impress anyone with its display, bland design, and uncomfortable strap, it wins in terms of performance, features, and cost.
+If you want a fully functional heart rate monitor ONLY (minus fancy features, activity tracking, etc) with all the important heart rate measuring stats and an AFFORDABLE price of $60 USD, the classic Polar FT7 can’t be beat.
 And even better, this includes the Chest Strap Monitor as well!

-So for less than $60 bucks, you get an the cheapest performance heart rate monitor system you can get — one that covers everything you might want to do in terms of tracking your heart rate.
+So for less than $60 bucks, you get the cheapest performance heart rate monitor system you can get — one that covers everything you might want to do in terms of tracking your heart rate.

-This is great for fighters and athletes on a budget who just want accurate heart rate measurements without paying too much (again, you’ll likely need the chest strap if you want to do high intensity work).
+This is great for fighters and athletes on a budget who just want accurate heart rate measurements without paying too much (again, you’ll likely need the chest strap if you want to do high-intensity work).
 If you like the Polar line of products and you want a more modern take on the Polar HRM with a color screen, activity tracking, 24/h heart rate tracking, and all the other heart rate monitor features the F7 has, look at the Polar A360 though it costs about 180.
 You can pair the A360 with the Polar H7 Bluetooth chest strap for better tracking.

 My main complaint here is that the heart rate monitor interface is a bit confusing and it’s heart to actually see what’s going on in the screen.
 But considering it’s about 1/4 or 1/5 the cost of my favorite pick, while offering about 70 percent of the same heart-rate tracking and monitoring features, I can’t complain too much about the lousy interface and hard to read screen.

-The Garmin 235 is the best overall running watch, given it’s aesthetics, form factor, and features and price.
+The Garmin 235 is the best overall running watch, given its aesthetics, form factor, and features and price.
 This watch has enough there to keep beginners to advanced users happy.
 For general heart rate training, the feature set is superb, giving everything you need to target your heart rate at different zones.
 You can even test your V02 max.
 However, though the feature set is strong, the actual heart rate monitor stumbles when it comes to tracking your heart rate.
-If you want to track through high intensity bouts, you’ll need to pair it with a heart rate chest strap, which you can though this adds about $100 to the cost
+If you want to track through high-intensity bouts, you’ll need to pair it with a heart rate chest strap, which you can though this adds about $100 to the cost

 Best Fitness Tracker Pick